 1. Develop and emotional relationship

-Many children use aggression in the form of throwing or breaking things, or get physically violent because they don't how to express their feelings.
+Many children use aggression in the form of throwing or breaking things or get physically violent because they don't how to express their feelings.
 In families where both the parents are in full-time jobs, taking out the time to talk to children, or even have a meal together becomes difficult.
-Children spend most of the time with their domestic helps, or on their phones and laptops.
+Children spend most of the time with their domestic bits of help, or on their phones and laptops.
 Its time parents sit and talk to their children, about their schools, their friends, how their life is etc. Parents can turn most conversations into emotional ones and wait until children start responding in the same way.
 Once that happens, encourage them talk about his anger and the frustration they experience.
 Avoid disciplining them, as that might lead to them developing the habit of hiding their feelings.